dnanad/dnanad/README.md

 <a href="https://github.com/dnanad">
     <img src="https://github-stats-alpha.vercel.app/api?username=dnanad&cc=22272e&tc=37BCF6&ic=fff&bc=0000">
 </a>

-I am a Data Scientist with a strong background in Mathematics.
-I am passionate about deriving key insights from any kind of data.
+I'm am a Data Scientist.
+Originally hailing from Pune, India, I come from a mathematics background, which has fueled my passion for diving into complex data and extracting meaningful insights.
 I am quick to pick up whatever tools I need to solve the problem at hand.

 I have 3+ years of experience is using ML/DL to provide innovative solutions.
 My previous experience of research in the field of mathematics and data science has helped me in conceptualizing and prototyping a scalable data science project.

+I work at the Department für Frauengesundheit, Universitäts-Frauenklinik, Tübingen as a Data Scientist.
+I am amzed to see advanced data techniquesthe from machine learning can contribute to advancements in understanding complex biological systems.
+I'm am very excited to apply my skills in data science to contribute to meaningful research projects in this field.

+I'm living in Heidelberg with my awesome wife.
+One thing that really lights me up is getting to know different cultures and connecting with people from all walks of life.
+It's fascinating to explore the unique stories and traditions that make each culture special.

+During my downtime, you'll often find me jamming on percussion instruments inspired by the vibrant Marathi folk culture.
+It's a great way to unwind and tap into my creative side.

 I am very well familiar with Python (pandas, numpy, scikit-learn, TensorFlow, PyTorch), R, SQL and I am highly motivated to learn new skills to expand my data science toolbox.